 Be Flexible

+Stress is a major factor in everyone's life, including your lesson horse.
 Lessons will not always go the way you planned.
-Stress effects all ages.
 A child is effected by how his school day went, just like adults are effected by the work day or family.
 Horses have good and bad days.
 So, what will you do if Johnny’s pony won’t go anywhere near the cloth tied to the fence?
 Have a plan that steps this activity down to smaller challenges, so Johnny and his pony can work as a team and succeed.
-Review the goal for your lesson and seize difficulties as new opportunities to help your student progress.
-Develop multiple ways to reach the same goal.

 A Good Ending

-A good instructor prepares ahead and lays a foundation to help their student succeed.
+We all want our students to suceed.
+It's one of the main reasons we are in the business of teaching.
+A good instructor prepares ahead and lays a foundation to guide their student to success.
 Successful lessons will bring your students back for more.
-I hope these teaching tips will help you give great lessons.

 May each student and lesson teach you something new.